andrewufrank/uniform-time/README.md

-A unifified manipulation of time and date representations
+A unifified manipulation of time and date representations.

 Uniform means:
 - same functions with identical semantics independent of representation
 - all functions are total (or become so using Maybe or Either)

-Conversions from EpochTime to UTCTime and then to YMD and similar semantic structures.
+Conversions from `EpochTime` to `UTCTime` and then to `YMD` and similar semantic structures.